expo run, EAS development builds, and production builds.

 ios.notificationServiceExtensiontotrueif you send rich image notifications.

-Generate native projects and run locally:--device for iOS push testing because APNs testing should happen on a physical device.
+Generate native projects and run locally:--device for iOS push testing.

 Build With EAS